-10 Tips and Tricks to Learn Any Language
+10 Tips To Learn Any Language From An Expert

-This might sound obvious, but if you don’t have a good reason to learn a language, you are less likely to stay motivated over the long-run.
-Wanting to impress English-speakers with your French is not a very good reason; wanting to get to know a French person in his or her own language is another matter entirely.
-No matter your reason, once you’ve decided on a language, it’s crucial to commit:
+This first of Matthew’s language-learning tips might sound obvious, but if you don’t have a good reason to learn a language, you are less likely to stay motivated in the long-run.
+Wanting to impress English-speakers with your French isn’t the best reason — wanting to get to know a French person in their own language is a more noble one.
+But no matter your motivation, once you’ve decided on a language, it’s crucial to commit.

-Matthew learned several languages together with his twin brother Michael (they tackled their first foreign language, Greek, when they were only eight years old!).
-Matthew and Michael, or the Super Polyglot Bros. as I’d like to now refer to them, gained their superpowers from good-ol’, healthy sibling rivalry:
+Matthew learned several languages together with his twin brother, Michael.
+They tackled their first foreign language, Greek, when they were only eight years old!
+Matthew and Michael, or the Super Polyglot Bros. as we like to call to them, gained their superpowers from a good old sibling rivalry.

-Even if you can’t get a sibling to join you on your language adventure, having any kind of partner will push both of you to always try just a little bit harder and stay with it:
+Even if you can’t get a sibling to join you on your language adventure, finding some kind of partner will push both of you to try just a little bit harder.

-When you have no one else to speak to, there’s nothing wrong with talking to yourself:
+If the previous suggestion on our list of language-learning tips isn’t doable because you have no one else to speak to, there’s nothing wrong with talking to yourself in a foreign language.

 “It might sound really weird, but actually speaking to yourself in a language is a great way to practice if you’re not able to use it all the time.”